 The Monopsony Problem

 Monopsony is the opposite of a monopoly.
 Instead of one company controlling the supply of something, in a monopsony, one company controls the demand.
 In this case, the demand for workers.
 Monopsony is common in small towns where there might be one or two dominant employers who control the “market price” of wages.
 The dominant players can unfairly suppress wages below market equilibrium.

 In markets plagued by monopsony, a MW beneficially corrects market distortions.
 This is why research shows that raising the minimum wage may not cause as much unemployment or inflation, as previously thought.

 Why not then double or triple the minimum wage?
 Would this not then eliminate poverty, improve livelihoods, with no negative consequences?
 Of course not, there is never a free lunch.
 A national, or even state-level MW law is a blunt instrument that forces a single price control across all industries, employee skill sets, and localities.
 Doubling or tripling the wage overnight, for example, would be economically catastrophic, and may leave employees worse off.

+It may also result in some lost jobs.
 In 2019, the CBO estimated that a federal minimum wage increase from $7.25 to $15.00 would reduce total employment by about 1.3 million workers and would only reduce poverty by half of a percentage point.

-This is all to say that the effects of raising the MW are complicated and its usefulness debatable.
+This is all to say that the effects of raising the MW are complicated and its usefulness is debatable.

 Unlocking the full productive spirit of the disenfranchised requires more than political soundbites, it requires confronting the deepest demons and powerful interests in society.
 It requires creative thinking and acceptance that while no policy is perfect, some are better than others.